Chamomile is noted for its calming and relaxing effects on both the digestive and nervous systems.

 How to Administer

 Dried herbs may be added directly to your horses dampened feed in their dry state.
 Alternatively, they may be made into an infusion (herbal tea) prior to use and the soaked herbs and liquid poured over the feed.
-By making an infusion prior to feeding, this releases more nutrients from the herbs and increases the health benefits.
+By making an infusion prior to feeding, this is known to release more nutrients from the herbs and may increase the health benefits.

 This product is grown organically.